PX4/PX4-user_guide/en/ros2/user_guide.md

 ROS 2 applications need to be built in a workspace that has the _same_ message definitions that were used to create the uXRCE-DDS client module in the PX4 Firmware.
 You can include these by cloning the interface package [PX4/px4_msgs](https://github.com/PX4/px4_msgs) into your ROS 2 workspace (branches in the repo correspond to the messages for different PX4 releases).

+Starting from PX4 v1.16 (main) in which [message versioning](../middleware/uorb.md#message-versioning) was introduced, ROS2 applications may use a different version of message definitions than those used to build PX4.
+This requires the [ROS 2 Message Translation Node](../ros2/px4_ros2_msg_translation_node.md) to be running to ensure that messages can be converted and exchanged correctly.

 Note that the micro XRCE-DDS _agent_ itself has no dependency on client-side code.
 It can be built from [source](https://github.com/eProsima/Micro-XRCE-DDS-Agent) either standalone or as part of a ROS build, or installed as a snap.